-Tell us about the details creative brief, what did it ask?
+Tell us about the creative brief, what did it ask?

 Which insight led to the creation of this piece of work?

-What was the greatest challenge that you and your team faced bringing this to life?
+Talk about the greatest challenge that you and your team faced during development.

 What did you enjoy most about seeing this campaign through?
 Did you learn anything new from the experience?